About SPOR

 What is SPOR?

-The Strategy for Patient-Oriented Research is an initiative of the Canadian Institutes of Health Research.
+The Strategy for Patient-Oriented Research (SPOR) is an initiative of the Canadian Institutes of Health Research.
 It is about ensuring that the right patient receives the right intervention at the right time.
 Partners at federal and provincial levels have joined together to support SPOR, and represent a variety of roles including patients, researchers, policy-makers, practitioners and others.

 SPOR will foster evidence-informed healthcare to improve quality, accountability, and accessibility of care.
 More information about SPOR can be found here.